autokey/autokey/Installing.md

 AutoKey will be located in your user directory: `~/.local/bin/autokey`

-If you run pip3 as root and omit the `--user` switch, AutoKey will be installed globally
+If you run pip3 as root and omit the `--user` switch, AutoKey will be installed globally.

 ## Running AutoKey